 Study variables: the independent study variables were the socio-demographic information which included sex, age, monthly income, educational level and residence.
 The dependent (outcome) variables were the knowledge, attitude, and practice of the participants towards DR. The both variables were summarized and presented inform of frequencies and percentages.
 Comparative analysis was conducted between the independent and outcome variables, while considering the possible confounders.

 Data collection: a semi-structured questionnaire developed, modified and adopted from several previous studies was used to collect data [12-14].
 It was translated in to Arabic for avoidance of bias in simultaneous translation variations among the investigators.
 The tool consisted of 5 sections: i) sociodemographic data of the participants, comprised of 5 domains; ii) knowledge dimension, consisting of 10 questions; iii) attitudes dimension, consisting of 10 statements; iv) practices dimension, consisting of 6 questions; and (5) other relevant information section, consisting of 5 questions.
 The questionnaire was piloted on 15 patients using the questionnaire to evaluate the overall suitability, understandability and clarity of the instrument for the participants.
 For content validation, two experts in the researched topic (a consultant in internal medicine, and a clinical biochemist) reviewed and approved the questionnaire.
-To determine the reliability of the questionnaire, Cronbach´s alpha coefficient was calculated, and was found to be 0.72, which considered reliable [17].
+To determine the reliability of the questionnaire, Cronbach´s alpha coefficient was calculated, and was found to be 0.72, which is considered reliable [17].
 The primary research data were collected via face-to-face interviews for over 6 months, in two separate times; from September to December 2022, and from March to May 2023.
 Prior to the interviews, participants were asked to answer each question honestly and based on the truth.
 A unique identification number was assigned for each data and to keep confidentiality, no personal identification information was collected.

 Statistical analysis: the data were analyzed using the Statistical Package for Social Science (SPSS), version 26.
-Descriptive and comparative analysis were performed, and are presented in the form of tables and figures.
+Descriptive and comparative analyses were performed, and are presented in the form of tables and figures.
 For scoring purposes, a one-point score was assigned for each correct option, and a total score of 50% or more was considered good.
 The Chi-square test was conducted to assess the association between variables.
 Similarly, univariable and multivariable Logistic Regression tests were used to assess the magnitude of the associated variables, with adjusted odd ratio to control for confounding.
 Missing and incomplete responses were removed from the final analysis.
 All statistical tests were judged to be significant at a p-value ≤0.05.

 Ethical consideration: the study was carried out in accordance with the Declaration of Helsinki.
 Ethical approval was obtained from the Research Ethical Committee of the Northern State Ministry of Health (Approval Number:7/2022) and the research office of Al-Jemaih Diabetic Center.
 Informed written consent was obtained from all respondents prior to interviewing them.